makerdao/mips/MIP84/MIP84.md

 The POVE will operate based on manual processes defined in this MIP that are controlled directly by MKR holders using Executive Votes.
 The Risk Core Unit is mandated with following these pre-defined processes, making parameter adjustment proposals, and is given the emergency powers to de-risk POVE activity if it becomes necessary, including the immediate cessation of additional collateral purchases.
 This can be done through weekly governance polls, or if necessary be bundled directly into weekly or emergency Executive Votes.

 The actions that can be proposed by Risk Facilitators to derisk the POVE in a weekly governance poll, or directly into an emergency or weekly executive vote include, but are not limited to:
-* Stopping the dss-kiln from purchasing  more collateral
+* Stopping the DssKiln from purchasing  more collateral
-* Installing a new dss-kiln with custom parameters to sell collateral for Dai to wind down the debt of the POVE
+* Installing a new DssKiln with custom parameters to sell collateral for Dai to wind down the debt of the POVE
 * Partially or fully liquidate the vault using a custom method
 * Modifying any of the parameters that are relevant for derisking the POVE.
 Parameters can only be modified this way if it makes them more conservative and reduces risk, it cannot be used to increase risk, such as by lowering the Collateralization Ratio parameter.